 As CEO of Grady Health System since 2011, John Haupert leads the safety-net healthcare system that serves DeKalb and Fulton Counties and operates the primary Level I trauma center and burn center for metro Atlanta.
 Previously chief operating officer at Parkland Health & Hospital System in Dallas, Haupert began his career in healthcare management at Dallas’s Methodist Health System, where he became president of one of the system’s hospitals and executive vice president for corporate services and business development.
-On the national level, Haupert served on the board of the American Hospital Association from 2018 to 2020 and became the chair-elect in 2022 to start his term this year.
-He also chairs the AHA’s Strategic Leadership Group for Urban Hospital Sustainability.
+On the national level, Haupert served on the board of the American Hospital Association from 2018 to 2020 and became the chair in 2023.
+Also, in 2023, the Atlanta Business Chronicle named him one of the city’s Most Admired CEOs.

-Monica Hum is managing partner of ATL Colorectal Surgery, a specialized practice she started and expanded within 10 years to a partnership of five high-volume surgeons.
-She is the first female physician elected as president of the medical staff of Piedmont Atlanta Hospital, a member of the Piedmont Healthcare board and the MD Anderson Cancer Network, and a fellow of the American College of Surgeons and the American Society of Colon & Rectal Surgeons.
+Monica Hum is a pioneering colorectal surgeon who became CEO of Piedmont Rockdale Hospital in 2023.
+She previously served as chief medical officer, successfully improving the hospital’s quality and safety scores.
+During her time as managing partner of ATL Colorectal Surgery, a specialized practice she founded in 2007, she was the first woman elected as president of the medical staff of Piedmont Atlanta Hospital dating to its founding in 1905.
 A native of New York, Hum began practicing in Atlanta in 2003 after fellowship training at the Cleveland Clinic Florida and general surgery residency at Saint Luke’s–Roosevelt Hospital.

-Why I chose this work: During my freshman year in college, my mother quit smoking.
-One year later, she was diagnosed with lung cancer.
-She died during my senior year.
+WHY I CHOSE THIS WORK During my freshman year in college, my mother quit smoking.
+A year later, she was diagnosed with lung cancer and died during my senior year.

 Donna W. Hyland